joe-wan/joe-wan.github.io/_posts/2024-09-09-git-tutorial.md

 ### Connecting your local repository to GitHub
 Log into GitHub.
 On the left side of your home page, you will see a (currently empty) list of repositories; click the green "New" button above this list to create a new repository.
 Give your repository a descriptive name (I'm using `git-tutorial` today), a short (optional) description, and select the private.
 Keep the other options at their default (don't add README, .gitignore, or license files).

 > **Quick tip:** Keep your repository names concise, but make sure they're specific; `psf-project` may be fine for now, but will you remember what it is after doing ten more plant soil feedback projects?
-You should also try to be consistent with your naming format: the most common way to format repository names is in lowercase with words separated by dashes (`my-repository-name`) but other ways are also fine (`my_repository_name`, `MyRepositoryName`, etc.); just try to be consistent!
+You should also try to be consistent with your naming format: the most common way to format repository names is in lowercase with words separated by dashes (`my-repository-name`) but other ways are also fine (`my_repository_name`, `MyRepositoryName`, etc.); just pick one and stick with it!

 If this worked, you will be taken to a page that tells you how to set up your repository.
 We already have a repository, so we'll use the instructions under "...or push an existing repository from the command line".
 Copy and paste these three commands into the terminal (yours will have a different URL, so use the ones from GitHub!):